 Picture Show.

-and The Big Lebowski are a sure fire way of gaining an audience.
+Surreal Comedies, such as Monty Python and the Holy Grail, Duck Soup, The Rocky Horror Picture Show, and The Big Lebowski are a sure fire way of gaining an audience. |

 The biggest pay off, or laughs from the movie were the generic names for the products used in the film.
 There was food that was labeled food, drinks labeled as drink, and beer labeled as beer.
 There is a big pay off in this movie from using alternative redundancy.
 In Monty Python and the Holy Grail, the production set only had one horse, and so the idea of the coconuts and the prancing ended up being one of the best aspects of the film.
 It's these small production inconveniences that makes the movie so interesting where the producers come up with a ridiculous Plan B and rework it in the story.

-The biggest pay off would have to be
+The biggest pay off would have to be the generic labeling of food, drinks, ETC. |

 The movie strives off of irrelevant funny scenes, scenes that don’t lead to anything or advance the story.
 The energy does seem to run off and seems to drag on for too long and the movie does seem to get boring at times as a consequence for annexing itself from a normal story and go full on ludicrous.
 I actually laughed in this story, but the tone was inconsistent when it digresses to ridiculous sub-plots.
 At first, we see a large collection of sub-plots that really don't seem to connect, and as we move to the bigger picture, it still felt confusing to me.

-main character is an unlikable guy in real life
+Like a Jason Reitman movie, the main character is an unlikable guy in real life |

 The movie dwells into the job of repo men and how it can be all fun on the other side.
 This reminds me of Jason Reitman’s movies, where he takes a hated person or job and turns them into lovable characters.
 In this movie, there is some fun in taking other people’s cars.
 Bud establishes all of these rules that don’t mean anything to the other repo men.
 It seems that repo men take speed in order to stay awake.
 Yeah, it’s a disgusting job that makes you less of a human being, but Otto is living in bad times and he needs the money regardless of his morality in all of this, if he does have any morality at all.
 Then again, taking someone else's car seems fun in certain situations, as long as the car owner doesn't bring a gun out.